-Howard Rubin has served as a member of our Board of Directors since March 2010.
-Mr. Rubin also served as our Chief Operating Officer from March 2010 to May 2014, and as our Secretary from July 2012 to August 2013.
-Mr. Rubin founded and served as the Chief Executive Officer at BrightHeart Veterinary Centers, a company operating specialty and emergency veterinary hospitals, from November 2007 to October 2009 and as the Chief Executive Officer of the National Commission on Veterinary Economic Issues, a non-profit association supporting the animal health and veterinary industry, from January 2001 to October 2007.
+Howard Rubin has served as a member of our Board of Directors since March 2010 and he has been a consultant to us since May 2014.
+Mr. Rubin currently serves on the Dean's Advisory Board for the College of Veterinary Medicine at Western University of Health Sciences, the Chief Executive Officer Advisory Committee of the Western Veterinary Conference and the American Veterinary Medical Association Insurance Trust Governance Task Force, and on the board of Animal Dental Care, Inc. Mr. Rubin previously served as our Chief Operating Officer from March 2010 to May 2014, and as our Secretary from July 2012 to August 2013.
+Mr. Rubin founded and served as Chief Executive Officer at BrightHeart Veterinary Centers, a company operating specialty and emergency veterinary hospitals, from November 2007 to October 2009 and as the Chief Executive Officer of the National Commission on Veterinary Economic Issues, a non-profit association supporting the animal health and veterinary industry, from January 2001 to October 2007.
 Previously, he served as the Chief Executive Officer of Cardiopet, Inc. and as a Divisional Vice President of IDEXX Laboratories, Inc. Mr. Rubin also founded the Veterinary Referral Centre, a comprehensive, multi-specialty veterinary hospital.
 Mr. Rubin holds an M.B.A. from Washington University in St. Louis' Olin Business School and a B.A. from Ohio Wesleyan University.
 Mr. Rubin was chosen to serve on our Board of Directors based on his extensive experience in the veterinary care and animal health industries.